jarpsimoes/jarpsimoes.github.io/src/assets/content/tutorials/kubernetes-environment.md

 - Must have an Azure Subscription with credits to perform that tutorial
 - Should have a GitHub Account to store terraform modules and perform infra-structure updates
 ---
-This tutorial it's a continuation of the Virtual Network tutorial
+This tutorial is a continuation of the Virtual Network tutorial

-<<<<<<< HEAD
 ### 2. Goals
-This module will have two submodules, the aks-generator module must be able to provide a Kubernetes Cluster with default nodes pool and should be possible add a node pool when required.
-The main configurations of kubernetes cluster (e.g.: vm_size, node_pool_size, etc.) should be able to customize.
-The helm installer submodule should be able to receive a list of helm charts, to be installed on the cluster when cluster are available.
+This module will have two submodules, the aks-generator module, that must be able to provide a Kubernetes Cluster with default nodes pool and, should be possible to add a node pool when required.
+The main configurations of kubernetes cluster (e.g.: vm_size, node_pool_size, etc.) should be able to be customized.
+The helm installer submodule should be able to receive a list of helm charts to be installed on the cluster when cluster are available.

 ### 3. Create Project Structure
-As the previous tutorial, the first step it's create project scaffold.
-Inside of folder tf-modules (used on the previous project), should be created:
+As the previous tutorial, the first step is to create a project scaffold.
+Inside the folder tf-modules (used on the previous project), should be created:

 ```shell